cvasi-tktd/cvasi/doc/manual.md

 ```

 In this example, the algorithm of `epx()` first tests a multiplication
-factor of `10` and then continues testing additional factors until one
+factor of `10` and then continues testing additional factors using a
-is found that causes 20% effect.
+binary search algorithm until a factor is found that causes 20% effect.

+**Please note**: Depending on model and chosen parameters, it may be
+impossible to calculate *EPx* values (for selected effect levels),
+because the model or organism cannot reach the required state.
+As an
+example: If the simulated period of a *DEB_abj* scenario is too short,
+reproduction cannot occur.
+Therefore, effects on reproduction will
+always be zero independent of the exposure level.
+Consequently, *EPx*
+values for the reproduction endpoint will not be available.

 # Data format of model inputs